cosmos/sdk-tutorials/liquidity-module/index.md

 gaiad tx liquidity swap 1 1 100000uphoton ibc/longibchash 0.1 0.003 --from username --chain-id cosmoshub-testnet --gas-prices "0.025uphoton" --node https://rpc.testnet.cosmos.network:443
 ```

-Make sure to replace the first `1` with your `pool id` obtained in previous step.
+Make sure to replace the `1` with your pool `id` (the pool id is assigned at creation).

+where:

+- 1 is your pool id (the pool id is assigned at creation)
+- 1 is instant swap type
+- 100000uphoton is first token in the pair
+- ibc/longibchash is the second token in the pair
+- 0.1 the order price
+- 0.003 the swap fee for the tx

 Check the balance on the new account that made the trade: